 - Optimize the configurations for your scenarios.

 This article gives you an overview of how you can use Azure AD recommendations.
-As an administrator, you should review your tenant's recommendations, and their associated resources periodically.
+As an administrator, you should review your tenant's Azure AD recommendations, and their associated resources periodically.

 What it is

-Azure AD recommendations uses similar data to support you with the roll-out and management of Microsoft's best practices for Azure AD tenants to keep your tenant in a secure and healthy state.
-Azure AD recommendations provide a holistic view into your tenant's security, health, and usage.
+Azure AD recommendations use similar data to support you with the roll-out and management of Microsoft's best practices for Azure AD tenants to keep your tenant in a secure and healthy state.
+The Azure AD recommendations feature provides a holistic view into your tenant's security, health, and usage.